 Here’s the list and basic description of the most common popular flamenco guitar toques and subcategories, classified by origin and compás:

-Soleares (plural of Soleá) is considered by many to be the most important and fundamental toque in flamenco guitar pedagogy.
+Many people consider the Soleares (plural of Soleá) the most important and fundamental toque in flamenco guitar pedagogy.

 As Juan Martín states, “the rhythm of Soleares takes you deep into the heart of Flamenco, for it is a toque which embodies many of Flamenco’s most vital elements of rhythm and harmony and from which many other toques are derived.
 In Andalucía, every student of the flamenco guitar will start with it.”